Bylaws of the Young Republican Federation of Virginia

 Section 8.
 Transfer of Financial Materials.

-The immediate past Treasurer and Chairman must turn over all records and transfer signature access to the established bank account no later than thirty (30) days after elected at the Annual Convention or in the event of a vacancy election by the Executive Board.
+The immediate past Treasurer and Chairman must turn over all records and transfer signature access to the established bank account no later than thirty (30) days after elected at the Annual Convention or in the event of an election to fill a vacancy.

 Section 9.
 Indemnification